 Rarely, the same notification may be delivered to you twice.
 For this reason, a unique ID is included in each notification payload.
 If you want your application to ignore duplicate notifications, keep track of these notification IDs and ensure you do not process the same notification twice.

 On receiving a notification, your application should respond immediately with an HTTP success (2xx) response code, to acknowledge successful receipt of the notification.
-All other response codes are considered failures and put your subscription at risk of being terminated.
+All other response codes are considered failures and will cause a number of retries.
 The response code should not be affected by whether your application successfully processed the notification.

 If a secret was provided when you created the subscription, Twitch signs the notification payload using that secret.
 We strongly recommend you verify the signature to confirm that the notification is genuine.